Panic Attack: What To Do When It Happens

 Panic attacks are a symptom of panic disorder and can occur quickly without warning, which may be scary for those who experience them.
 For many people, panic attacks can also be caused by an inciting event.
 Recognizing what incites panic attacks and employing panic-reducing strategies can often effectively control these symptoms.

 Sometimes, people experience difficulty identifying the inciting events that lead to their panic attacks.
-However, you can include a few strategies in your routine that may help you identify the cause.
-One of the most productive ways to control a panic attack may be stopping it before it happens, and there are a few tools and strategies geared explicitly toward doing so.
+However, you can include a few mental health strategies in your routine that may help you identify the cause.
+One of the most productive ways to manage panic attacks and panic disorder may be stopping episodes before they happen, and there are a few tools and strategies geared toward doing so.

 Getty/AnnaStills